 Roll on another few weeks and the BBFC call me again.
 This time I'm not in a very good mood, and what they have to say pushes all the wrong buttons:

 They have spoken to the OPU and they have stated that if I sell the material to another company outside the UK, that's as maybe, but if I place a LINK on my web site, pointing to another web site that hosts the clips, then I have broken the law

 and they can come get me.

 I just let loose both barrels, and I felt bad because I was only shooting the messenger: Why don't the f****** OPU contact me themselves?
 If they're going to prosecute me for a web link they'd have to go after every web site and every e-mail that

 so much as points to adult content with material the OPU deem as illegal!
 How impossible and Monty Python is that?!
 I then screamed that if the OPU wanted to come get me for a web link, not only will I embarrass them by letting every newspaper in

 the country know what a bunch of petty minded, resource wasting tosspots they are, I will hold the BBFC personally responsible for contacting the OPU in the first place.
 Therefore I would publicize the fact that the BBFC DOES act in affairs of

 law enforcement.
 I would then contact Advertising Standards to inform them that the BBFC had untrue statements on their web site.
 Then not only would I retract my agreement to refrain from using the term BBFC in my advertising, I would

 intentionally shoot excessively hardcore material just to get cut by the BBFC and devote a whole web site to it!
 I would then use the BBFC cuts list as promotional on all my DVDs and websites.
 Then, after all that was done, I'd take the BBFC and

 In fairness, the chief examiner listed to me very carefully, probably scribbled a few notes and did his best to calm me down.
 Then he said, quite flatly: The chances of them doing it are very remote.
 Very remote.
 But the point is, they said

 they COULD if they wanted.

 What?
 I thought it was the job of law enforcement agencies to ENFORCE the law not THREATEN it.
 But funny how in all of this I never got so much as a phone call from anyone at OPU.
 For all I know the BBFC could have been making the whole thing up.
-Who cares?

 The irony of it all was that the cuts made by the BBFC on Dare Devils were much, much kinder than I ever expected, and it made a mockery of offering the free downloads anyway.
 It was like "was that it? is that all they cut?"
 And

 the next film I put through the BBFC had content that was even harder and nastier than Dare Devils and it took all of about 6 weeks to pass.

 The moral of this story?
 There isn't one.
 But if you find one please let me know.